-Each participant's Plan accounts, which may include a Matching Contributions account, a tax-deferred contributions account, an after-tax contributions account, a rollover account, a prior plan account, and for enrolled employees who are not eligible for the Retirement Plan, a Basic Contributions account, are credited with the participant's contributions, the Matching Contributions, and the Basic Contributions, as applicable, and the allocated share of the investment gains or losses of each investment option in which the participant's account is invested.
-Each participant directs the investment of his or her account to any of the investment options available under the Plan, or in the absence of an affirmative investment election direction, contributions are invested in the applicable default investment option-the target date fund that corresponds to the participant's assumed retirement date based on birth year

-("Default Investment Option").
+Each participant's Plan accounts, which, depending on collective bargaining agreements may include a Matching Contributions account, a tax-deferred contributions account, an after-tax contributions account, a rollover account, a prior plan account, and/or a Basic Contributions account, are credited with the participant's contributions, the Matching Contributions, and the Basic Contributions, as applicable, and the allocated share of the investment gains or losses of each investment option in which the participant's account is invested.
+Each participant directs the investment of his or her account to any of the investment options available under the Plan, or in the absence of an affirmative investment election direction, contributions are invested in the applicable default investment option-the target date fund that corresponds to the participant's assumed retirement date based on birth year ("Default Investment Option").
 Alternatively, participants have the option to enroll in Financial Engines Professional Managed Accounts.
 There is a fee for this service and participants who enroll in Professional Managed Accounts consent to have Financial Engines direct their investment.